ameliabradley/myretail/README.md

 * Currently the PUT endpoint is exposed.
 Ideally endpoints can be managed with IAM roles.
 Google Cloud Function endpoint functionality is experimental, but it should be possible.
 * Abstract logging so that can be unit tested (this will also clean up unit test output)
+* More robust validation for currency codes and price

 ## Credits